vakilkunal/MH-Tools/README.md

 Raw | Shown for individual mice
 Total | Sum for a specific location, sublocation, cheese, and charm Weighted | Same as Total AR, but with baseline cheese attraction rates factored in

+Cheese filters allow you to easily hide certain cheeses from the Best Locations table depending on your hunting situation.
+For example, frugal hunters may want to tick the `Magic Essence` checkbox to hide costly SB+ derived cheeses.

+You can `Apply` filters to the first column, `Reset` filters on the table, or `Clear` all of your ticks.

 Filter Category | Cheeses
 -- | --